Shadow992/AAL/README.md

 - Missing possibility to compile as DLL

 AAL is open-source and I will try to keep it as long open-source as possible.
-So you can lear from the project.
+So you can learn from the project.
 That is also why I tried to document many things as good as possible.
 You should not only learn from this project, but I am also happy to see people helping together to reach the goal of "being a mighty AutoIt alternative".
 You do not only have to be familar with coding, I am searching for all kind of help.